jmettraux/rufus-scheduler/README.md

 Kills all the job (threads) and then shuts the scheduler down.
 Radical.

+### Scheduler#down?

+Returns true if the scheduler has been shut down.

 ### Scheduler#join

 Let's the current thread join the scheduling thread in rufus-scheduler.
 The thread comes back when the scheduler gets shut down.